Lübeck's Dance of Death

 Now bitter Death seizes me.

-Had I been prepared, it would have been good for me.
+If I were prepared, it would have been good for me.

 Matthias Huss, 1499